 • A few seconds: If the pipe fills up and overflows within seconds, the clog is most likely located near the standpipe’s surface or in a washing machine hose.
 If the clog is small, you may be able to clear it with a hand-operated snake.

-• 30 seconds to a minute: If the stoppage doesn’t cause the water to surface for 30 seconds or more, the clog may be deeper in the drainpipe system.
+• Thirty seconds to one minute: If the stoppage doesn’t cause the water to surface for 30 seconds or more, the clog may be deeper in the drainpipe system.
 This may require a long drain snake to reach deep into the pipe and free the clog.
 If you can’t reach the clog with your snake, contact a plumber to assess the proper course of action.

 • Be prepared to stop the washing machine cycle once you spot a leak.
 Clogs aren’t always the culprit when it comes to an overflowing drainpipe.
 Inadequately sized drainpipes and kinked hoses can also cause an overflow.
 To be sure of the issue, contact a reputable plumber like ARS Rescue Rooter to diagnose it.